-Probably I’m an unusual case in that I have paid for career management services five times in my life, in each case because I knew I needed help.
+Why should you pay to play for career management services and what difference can that make?
+I’m probably an unusual case in that I have paid for career management services five times in my life.
+Why did I pay to play: in each case I knew I needed help.
 The scope of services varied significantly, but in 80% of the cases the investment paid off, and my return exceeds 2,000%, so, it is no wonder I’m a proponent of career management—specifically the Barrett Group’s services.

 First, lost income.
 This could be income you do not receive because you are unemployed.
 It could also be the difference in your income because you are “underemployed,” i.e., not earning what you are worth.